The recycling process starts with the segregation process at the starting point. Image source: Ministry of Housing & Local Government

-Let’s talk on something else that seems to take back seat amidst the political circus in Malaysia – the environment and in particular, level of recycling in Malaysia
+Let’s talk about something else that seems to take a back seat amidst the political circus in Malaysia – the environment and in particular, the level of recycling in Malaysia.

 In early 2009, this was reported:-